 Step 7: How to apply for a job with the method nobody taught you

-This is the final step of the road map to secure your next job.
+This is the final step of the road map to secure your next job, showing you how to apply for a job with everything you’ve learned so far.

 It brings together your resume, online profile, portfolio website, work experience, and networking skills to make you the clear choice for the job you want.